Mikhail Svetov: Attitude to other political organizations

-Svetov criticizes the activities of parties and movements, which he calls pseudo-opposition, such as “Yabloko”, PARNAS, Left Front, Democratic Choice, Party of Growth.
+Svetov criticizes the activities of parties and movements, which he calls pseudo-opposition, such as "Yabloko", PARNAS, Left Front, Democratic Choice, Party of Growth.

 As of 2021, Svetov sees only Alexei Navalny and the Anti-Corruption Fund as the only ally in the struggle against government in Russia, but he would be glad to see other sincere opposition forces, regardless of their political orientation.

 Incidents

 On April 30, 2018, he spoke at a rally in Moscow in support of the Telegram messenger, and called for lustrations.
-He believes that because of this appeal, some media outlets ("Medusa", "Rain" and Znak.com) did not cite his speech and also mention him as the organizer of the rally, as they were preparing for the next “change in the position of the nomenclature”.
+He believes that because of this appeal, some media outlets, such as Meduza, TV Rain and Znak.com, did not cite his speech and also mentioned him as the organizer of the rally, as they were preparing for the next “change in the position of the nomenclature”.

 On September 20, 2018 in Saint Petersburg, Svetov was subjected to a failed attempt at an armed attack.
 During the meeting, one of the members of the LPR regional branch who was present at her, after a short skirmish with Svetov, took out a knife and attempted to attack him.
 Following the results of the proceedings on this incident, the LPR member who attempted the attack was expelled from the party for violating the Charter.
 Also, following the results of the proceedings on September 27, 2018, at an extraordinary meeting of the LPR Federal Committee, some representatives of the governing and audit bodies of the Saint Petersburg regional branch were excluded, acquitting the aggressor, accusing Svetov of provoking aggression and convicted of external control of the branch, systematic lying to party members and provoking a split inside branches.